 Yet, someone might object: how to behave against the external variable of the climatic conditions?

 Since there is evidence that different weather conditions may influence the flavor profile of a cocoa origin from one harvest to another, here comes not only a priority of good communication between the cocoa supplier and the chocolate maker but a long-term vision of the chocolate maker on their production.
 And this is where the best chocolate makers stand out, by asking themselves a few appropriate questions:

 - Can I have this origin every year so to include it in my regular production line or just in small amounts so to think of it as a limited edition?

 - How is the sensory profile of this year’s origin compared to the previous year?

 - What process from roasting to conching, until possible aging, am I choosing to make the flavor notes of the chocolate acceptably consistent lot after lot?

 - What am I doing differently in the process to make my chocolate not only acceptably consistent in flavors but recognizable from other brands using the same cocoa origin?

-Since we can only start from sensible questions before claiming solutions with the same answers applied to everyone, approaching the matter of flavor inconsistency is possible through: 1) effective communication with the origin supplier and 2) a conscious knowledge of the chocolate making process.
-These two elements are the foundations of a long-term vision that can lead to the success and recognition of your products and pay off for your brand and business on a crowded market.
+Since we can only start from sensible questions before claiming solutions with the same answers applied to everyone, approaching the matter of chocolate flavor inconsistency is possible through: 1) effective communication with the cocoa origin supplier and 2) a conscious knowledge of the chocolate making process.
+These two elements are the foundations of a long-term vision that can lead to the recognition of your product and pay off the strategy for your brand in a crowded market.